Day's Theorem is sharp for $n$ even: Day's Theorem is optimal for even

-Actually, the result applies to a condition weaker than $n$-alvin: it is not necessary to assume the ``outer'' equations $x=t_1(x,y,x)$ and $t_{n-1}(x,y,x) =x$. \end{lemma}
+Actually, the result applies to a condition weaker than $n$-alvin: it is not necessary to assume the ``outer'' equations $x=t_1(x,y,x)$ and $t_{n-1}(x,y,x) =x$.

+\item If $n \geq 2$, then every $n$-alvin variety is $2n{-}2$-modular.
+In particular, if $n$ is odd, then every $n$-distributive variety is $2n{-}2$-modular. \end{enumerate} \end{lemma}

-\begin{proof} The lemma is a special case of \cite[Proposition 6.4]{ntcm} with $n-2$ in place of $n$ there.
+\begin{proof} Part (a) is a special case of \cite[Proposition 6.4]{ntcm} with $n-2$ in place of $n$ there.
 Corollary \ref{propmixmod}(ii)(c) below provides a more general result.
 See Remark \ref{rcm}.
 Still another proof, along the lines of Day's argument, is obtained by performing the trick in the proof of \cite[Theorem 1 (3) $\rightarrow $ (1)]{LTT} ``at both ends''.
 We report the details below for the reader's convenience.

 Given alvin terms $t_0, \dots, t_{n}$, we obtain the following terms $u_0, \dots, u_{2n-3}$ satisfying the reversed form of the conditions in Definition \ref{daydef}.
 The terms $u_0, \dots, u_{2n-3}$ below are considered as $4$-ary terms depending on the variables $x,y,z,w$ in that order.
 The term $u_0$ is constantly $x$ and the term $u_{2n-3}$ is constantly $w$.
 The remaining terms are defined in the following table, where we omit commas for lack of space.